malva-ot/nomo/nomo-intro.md

 # Nomo: Introduction

-version `0.17.0` • 2023-07-08
+version `0.18.0` • 2023-09-14

 ## 1. Introduction

 Nomo is a standard for constructing identifiers that are unique, semantic, and mechanically easy to process.
 Nomo describes identifiers that are not bound to any institutional or mechanical infrastructure, nor to any central authority.
-Its purpose is to facilitate systematic cooperation and distributed record-keeping by providing a stable framework for producing and consuming identifiers that are mutually intelligible and stable across many cultures and contexts, over arbitrarily short or long time spans.
+Its purpose is to facilitate systematic cooperation and distributed recordkeeping by providing a stable framework for producing and consuming identifiers that are mutually intelligible and stable across many cultures and contexts, over arbitrarily short or long time spans.

 ### 1.1 Contents

-The immediate practical product of Nomo is a suggested [common schema](./nomo-common-schema.md) for validating, serializing, and parsing [qualified resource names](./nomo-id-primitives.md#9-qualified-resource-name) and their component [primitives](./nomo-id-primitives.md#11-identifier-primitives).
-See [Examples](#appendix-1-examples) at the end of this document for an immediate and intuitive introduction by example.
+The immediate practical product of Nomo is a suggested [Unicode](https://www.unicode.org/standard/standard.html)-based [common schema](./nomo-common-schema.md) for validating, serializing, and parsing [qualified resource names](./nomo-id-structures.md.md#10-qualified-resource-name) and their component [primitives](./nomo-id-structures.md#11-identifier-primitives).
+See [Examples](#appendix-1-examples) at the end of this document for an intuitive introduction by example.

 The common schema is built on lower levels of specification which are described first.
 It is expected and intended that the common schema may change over time, while the underlying primitives which the schema encodes will remain stable indefinitely.

 Nomo includes three modules of specification:

-- [**Identifier Primitives**](./nomo-id-primitives.md) - Abstract concepts that provide a mathematically complete description of an identifier
+- [**Identifier Structures**](./nomo-id-structures.md) - Abstract concepts that provide a mathematically complete description of an identifier
-- [**Schema primitives**](./nomo-schema-primitives.md) - Abstract concepts that describe how identifier primitives may be validated and mapped to or from strings
+- [**Schema primitives**](./nomo-schema-primitives.md) - Abstract concepts that describe how identifiers may be validated and mapped to or from strings
-- [**Common schema**](./nomo-common-schema.md) - An instance of a schema intended for immediate general use in distributed computing and record-keeping
+- [**Common schema**](./nomo-common-schema.md) - An instance of a schema intended for immediate general use in distributed computing and recordkeeping

 ### 1.2 Terms